smith-sj/portfolio/README.md

 [[back to top]](#top)

-The three main objectives I kept in mind while designing the functionality of my website were:
+There were three main objectives I had in mind while designing the functionality of my portfolio.
+The website had to be:

 1. **Mobile First**
 1. **Responsive**